 - The video will show up in your default photo gallery

-Pro Tip: If you only need to take a screenshot on Android, hold the Power Button and down on the volume button.
+Pro Tip: If you only need to take a screenshot on Android, hold the power button and the volume down button at the same time.